isovector/sandymaguire.me/wip/travel-narratives.markdown

 by no means insurmountable, but it also cannot be denied that cities have their own culture in aggregate.

-I gave [two public talks in 2017][talks]: one at BayHac and one at LambdaConf.
+Immediately upon arriving in Denver, I gave [two public talks in 2017][talks]: one at BayHac and one at LambdaConf.
 In my opinion, they're both fantastic and you should go watch them.

 [talks]: http://reasonablypolymorphic.com/talks